Oluboye123/Analysis-of-Police-Stop-Search-Data-in-the-UK-2019-/README.md

 # Analysis-of-Police-Stop-Search-Data-in-the-UK-2019-
 How to run the program:
 The entire code for the program has been written using python 3.9.6.
 The codes have been broken into modules namely:

-•	**APK**: This module creates a GUI and likewise interacts with other modules to produce the charts.
+•	**APK_module**: This module creates a GUI and likewise interacts with other modules to produce the charts.

 •	**API_Module**: This module extracts Stop & Search data via API.